 Environmental Awards

-Nominate a person or organization going above and beyond for Burnaby's environment in one of the 6 categories below.
+Nominate a person or organization that is making exceptional contributions to Burnaby’s environment in one of the 6 categories listed below.

 Award types

-A maximum of 1 Environmental Award and 2 Environmental Stars are awarded per category.
+A maximum of one Environmental Award and 2 Environmental Stars are awarded per category.

 2024 Environmental Awards